 An appreciation of Bach's music grew slowly in the 19th century, especially in France.
 One outspoken proponent of Bach was composer Cesar Franck.
-His 1885 "Prelude, Chorale and Fugue" is a tribute to the austerity yet deep feeling nature of Bach.
-As one critic wrote: "The piece is an essay in which doubt and faith, darkness and light, oscillate until a final ecstatic resolution."
-You feel the ecstatic resolution in Finnish pianist Juho Pohjonen approach to the piece.
-His performance from a Frederic Chopin Society recital in January is in this week's Regional Spotlight.
+His 1885 work Prelude, Chorale and Fugue is a tribute to the austerity, yet deep-feeling nature, of Bach.
+One critic wrote: "The piece is an essay in which doubt and faith, darkness and light, oscillate until a final ecstatic resolution."
+And that is what you feel in Finnish pianist Juho Pohjonen approach to this piece.
+His performance from a Frederic Chopin Society recital earlier this year is in this week's Regional Spotlight.